Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

 We are interested in the following two fundamental problems in astrophysics and cosmology: \begin{enumerate}[A.] \item What does the interior of a black hole look like, and how strong is the (potential) singularity within it? \item How does the universe behave near its initial time, and is there a ``Big Bang'' singularity? \end{enumerate} As it turns out, these two questions are intimately connected, loosely speaking because a black hole interior's terminal boundary corresponds to the time-reverse of an initial-time singularity (at least locally).

-In the present manuscript, we analyze a class of spatially-homogeneous singular spacetimes, with the goal to shed some light on Problem~\ref{PbI} as our underlying motivation.
+In the present manuscript, we analyze a class of spatially homogeneous singular spacetimes, with the goal to shed some light on Problem~\ref{PbI} as our underlying motivation.
 We will also emphasize the deep connections between Problem~\ref{PbI} and Problem~\ref{PbII}: The common theme to both problems are \emph{spacelike singularities} and whether they are stable dynamically.
-A very important example of such a spacelike singularity at $\{\tau=0\} $ is given by the so-called Kasner metrics \cite{Kasner}, which are spatially homogeneous (but anisotropic) spacetimes of the form The main conjectured dynamics of spacelike singularities (in (3+1)-dimensional vacuum, or for gravity coupled to a reasonable matter model), corresponding respectively to Problem~\ref{PbI} and Problem~\ref{PbII} are as follows:
+A very important example of such a spacelike singularity at $\{\tau=0\} $ is given by the so-called Kasner metrics \cite{Kasner}, i.e.~spatially homogeneous (but potentially anisotropic) spacetimes of the form\footnote{Note that in the original work of Kasner \cite{Kasner}, \eqref{Kasner} is a solution of the Einstein vacuum equations and satisfies the additional condition $p_1^2+ p_{2}^2+p_{3}^2=1$. \eqref{Kasner}, however, refers to a Kasner solution in the presence of matter where this constraint is relaxed, see Section~\ref{cosmo.intro}.} The main conjectured dynamics of spacelike singularities (in (3+1)-dimensional vacuum, or for gravity coupled to a reasonable matter model), corresponding respectively to Problem~\ref{PbI} and Problem~\ref{PbII} are as follows: